aragon/hack/docs/getting-started.md

 npm i -g @aragon/cli
 ```

-If this package downloaded successfully, you're now ready to start building DAOs!
+Hopefully, it downloaded successfully.
+If that's the case, congrats! you're now officially ready to start building DAOs!

-If you're having trouble with this step, you should look at the considerations for your operating system below.
+If you're having trouble with this step, you should quickly check out the considerations for your operating system below.
 If that doesn't fix things, please don't hesitate to reach out to us at the [#dev-help channel on the Aragon Chat](https://aragon.chat/channel/dev-help).

 ### Mac considerations